ekotysh/bbrec_engine/README.md

 # bbrec_engine
 # Summary
 ---
-In this project, I created an ML algorithm that guesses the bug bounty price range for a given vulnerability.
+In this project, I want to create an ML algorithm that guesses the bug bounty price range for a given vulnerability.

 **Problem:** Currently, there is a big challenge in the field of Security Disclosure in determining how much a bug bounty should cost or how much a researcher should get paid for their responsible disclosure.